 The following information details the haemorrhoidectomy procedure.
-For further details you should contact your consultant.
+For further details, you should contact your consultant.

 What are haemorrhoids?

 Haemorrhoids, (commonly known as piles), are bumps of flesh located within the lower part of the rectum and just inside the anus.
 They are caused by swollen blood vessels that can grow larger with time.
-A prolapsed haemorrhoid occurs wh n one of the bumps of flesh pass out of the anus and rest outside your body (see figure 1) Haemorrhoids are not usually painful.
+A prolapsed haemorrhoid occurs when one of the bumps of flesh pass out of the anus and rest outside your body (see figure 1) Haemorrhoids are not usually painful.
 However, they can cause discomfort and can be itchy.
-They are caused by a number of reasons and are very common.
+They are caused by several reasons and are very common.
 Pregnancy and age can contribute to this condition.
 Is surgery the only option?
 Not necessarily.
 Initial treatment involves changing your diet – increasing the amount of fibre you consume as well as plenty of fluids can help alleviate the condition.
 However, if this proves unsuccessful, localised treatments, such as the injecting procedure or banding, might help.
 Should these options fail then surgery may be recommended.

 What does the haemorrhoidectomy involve?

-A haemorrhoidectomy take roughly 20 minutes to perform.
+A haemorrhoidectomy takes roughly 20 minutes to perform.
 The surgeon will cut away the haemorrhoids or remove them with a staple gun.
 A general anaesthetic is administered for this procedure so you will be unconscious throughout.

 What are the possible complications?

 There are some complications to be aware of but in general, a haemorrhoidectomy is a safe and effective procedure.

 The general complications are:

 - Blood clots forming.